Marine Wing Support Squadron 372: History

+1980s & 1990s

-On 2 June 1986 aboard Camp Pendleton, California, Marine Wing Support Squadron (MWSS) 372 was activated with 2 officers and 97 enlisted Marines and assumed the responsibility of providing Aviation Ground Support (AGS) to Marine Aircraft Group (MAG) 39.
-The Squadron was formerly Detachment “A”, Marine Wing Support Group (MWSG) 37, and was formed on 1 July 1977.
+MWSS-372 was commissioned on 2 June 1986, aboard Marine Corps Base Camp Pendleton, California.
+The squadron was responsible for providing Aviation Ground Support (AGS) to Marine Aircraft Group 39 (MAG-39).
+Prior to commissioning, the unit was known as Detachment "A", Marine Wing Support Group 37 (MWSG-37), which formed on 1 July 1977.

-In 1990, the Squadron was called upon to deploy to Southwest Asia during Operation Desert Shield / Desert Storm.
+In 1990, the Squadron deployed to Southwest Asia during Operation Desert Shield / Desert Storm.
 Over 300 MWSS-372 Marines deployed as part of the military buildup in Saudi Arabia and the subsequent combat operations throughout Kuwait and Iraq.

-Not long after the Squadron’s return, MWSS-372 was yet again called to action in an austere corner of the world.
-Designated as the primary source of AGS to MAG-16, MWSS-372 deployed to Somalia in December of 1992 in support of Operation Restore Hope.
-After conducting support operations out of the capital of Mogadishu, the Squadron pushed inland and established an initial AGS capability in the city of Balidogle until consolidating back in Mogadishu when the Marine mission subsided.
+Not long after the Squadron’s return, MWSS-372 deployed to Somalia in December 1992 in support of Operation Restore Hope.
+After conducting support operations out of the capital of Mogadishu, the squadron pushed inland and established an initial AGS capability at Baledogle Airfield and a Forward Arming and Refueling Point (FARP) in Baidoa until redeployment back in Mogadishu when the Marine Corps' mission ended.